 - You may not get anything.
 Insurance companies are massive organizations with significant resources at their disposal.
 They can and will use any means available to them to avoid paying a claim.
 To make sure you aren’t left with nothing after going through an accident, you need a skilled lawyer on your side.

-Have you recently been injured in a car accident?
-Don’t wait to speak with an attorney, as evidence can quickly disappear if you don’t move quickly.
+Have you recently been injured in an automobile accident?
+Don’t wait to speak with a Douglasville car accident lawyer, as evidence can quickly disappear if you don’t move quickly.
 Call Sherrod & Bernard, P.C., today for a free, no-obligation consultation.

 John W. Sherrod is a Founding Partner of Sherrod & Bernard, P.C., who has represented injury victims and their families in Georgia for more than 30 years.
 A native of Marietta, Georgia, John graduated cum laude from the University of Georgia in 1984 and graduated from Mercer University’s Walter F. George School of Law at the top of his class in 1987.
 In addition to his law practice, John is a frequent speaker at trial lawyer functions and an active member of several professional organizations, including the Georgia Trial Lawyers Association and Southern Trial Lawyers Association.